solidzone/mailmeteor-landing/_posts/2021-02-17-mail-merge-gmail.md

 **CONS:** It’s focused on attachments but kind of neglects other important aspects in emailing such as email deliverability.
 Also, they only offer limited support to their premium clients.

 <div class="blogpost-note">
   The next apps presented below offer mail merge services too.
 However, mail merge is not a feature at the core of their value proposition.
-We mentioned them for the record, but we recommend using one of the first listed apps if you are looking for a solution dedicated to send bulk emails from Gmail.
+We mentioned them for the record, but we recommend using one of the first listed apps if you are looking for a solution dedicated to <a href="/bulk-emails-gmail">send bulk emails from Gmail</a>.
 </div>

 #### 6. Streak